SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 Great work people, so far we designed our own Linear Regression algorithm using Normal equation and tested it on 2 datasets with single and multiple features, you can even try it on your custom dataset to see how it works.
 So far so good.

-BUT still there's an edge case is left, let's handle it in the next section.
+BUT still, there's an edge case is left, let's handle it in the next section.

 ## Handling an edge case of (X<sup>T</sup>X) being non-invertible

-When we are deriving the Normal equation, we assumed that (X<sup>T</sup>X) to be invertible and then how we calculated it's inverse to find the matrix &theta;.
+When we are deriving the Normal equation, we assumed that (X<sup>T</sup>X) to be invertible and then we calculated it's inverse to find the matrix &theta;.
 But what if it's not invertible?

 Let's discuss the cases when it cannot be invertible :-